 The Mediterranean Sea dried up almost completely during the Messinian Salinity Crisis

 About six million years ago, almost all the water of the Mediterranean Sea evaporated as it became cut off from the global ocean.
-In a geological blink of an eye, the sea level dropped until only a few seething lagoons remained, at a depth of roughly 1,500 to 3,000 meters below mean sea leve, causing a huge ecological crisis.
+In a geological blink of an eye, the sea level dropped until only a few seething lagoons remained, at a depth of roughly 1,500 to 3,000 meters below mean sea level, causing a huge ecological crisis.
 But then great natural floodgates opened in the Strait of Gibraltar and through a mega-flood the basin refilled with seawater.
-In this article we explain why the Mediterranean, actually a dying ocean, dried up so suddenly and what evidence was left behind in the surrounding regions.
+Why did the Mediterranean, actually a dying ocean, dry up so suddenly and what evidence was left behind in the landscapes?

 Author: Kathelijne Bonne.

-When looking out over the glistening surface of the Mediterranean Sea, while holding a glass of wine, it's easy to believe the gods had meant it this way since the beginning of time.
-White-plastered, bougainvillea-overgrown houses lie scattered across the landscape.
-Here and there lies an old amphora.
+-------When looking out over the glistening surface of the Mediterranean Sea, while holding a glass of wine, it's easy to believe the gods had meant it this way since the beginning of time.
+Bougainvillea-overgrown houses lie scattered across the landscape, a few old amphorae lean against white-plastered walls.
 Fichi d'india cling to the rocks.
-Along these coasts, enjoyment was elevated to an art, practiced since Antiquity.
-But was the Mediterranean always so rich, lovely and generous?
-Heaven on earth?
-No, in nature everything is transient.
+Along these coasts, delight was elevated to an art, practiced since Antiquity.
+But was the Mediterranean always so rich, soul-lifting and generous?
+Paradise on earth?
+In nature everything is transient.
 Also the Greeks knew this.
-Panta rhei.
-Everything flows.
-Heaven was once Hades.
+Panta rhei, everything flows.
+Paradise was once Hades.

 Salt layers

-The Messinian event or crisis was in any sense a low point in the geological history of the Mediterranean.
+The Messinian event was in any sense a low point in the geological history of the Mediterranean.
 The name refers to the age in which it occurred, the Messinian, after the city of Messina in Sicily where sedimentary layers from that time were first described.
-The discovery of massive deposits of halite (rock salt/kitchen salt), gypsum and lime (also salts) across the coasts of Spain, Italy, Greece, Turkey, Israel and North Africa led scientists in the 1950s to suspect that there had been a phase of intense evaporation.
-(Dissolved salt in water precipitates when the salt concentration becomes too high, which happens when water evaporates.)
-The resulting salty layers are called evaporites.
+The discovery of massive deposits of halite, gypsum and lime salts across the coasts of Spain, Italy, Greece, Turkey, Israel and North Africa led scientists in the 1950s to suspect that there had been a phase of intense evaporation.
+Salts precipitate out of water when it evaporates, the resulting rock layers are called evaporites.

-The ambitious Deep Sea Drilling Project in the 1960s confirmed that the evaporites continue in the rocks below the bottom of the sea, and are more than three kilometers thick in some places.
+The ambitious Deep Sea Drilling Project in the 1960s confirmed that the evaporite layers continue under the seafloor; more than three kilometers thick in some places.
 This made researchers hypothesize that all of the Mediterranean Sea had once dried up.
-The Messinian Salinity Crisis has since been studied extensively.
-Different scenarios and many unresolved details still fuel heated debates in research papers today, which makes it all the more fascinating.
+The Messinian Salinity Crisis has been studied extensively since.
+Different scenarios and many unresolved details still fuel heated debates in research papers today, which makes this huge salt crisis all the more fascinating.

 Deep canyons